Patrick Wessa

 Research Interests

-In summary, I am interested in multidisciplinary, scientific questions from (almost) any field that can be studied through solid, reproducible statistics and innovative information technology.
+In summary, I am interested in multidisciplinary, scientific questions from (almost) any field that can be studied through solid, statistical research and innovative information technology.

-Here you find a list of some of my projects:
+Here you find a list of some of my websites:

 Work in progress